Is Monero Untraceable? Analysis of Monero User Anonymity

 How it works in Monero is that a wallet can hide which transaction is being spent by mixing the details of the current transaction with spent transactions in a way that makes forensic analysis difficult.
 Anyone looking at Monero transactions from the outside sees a bunch of data passed around, but can’t tell if any of it is valid.
 Which are decoy transactions and which are the legitimate ones?

-There is some mathemagic involved with ring signatures, with the gist of it being that the Monero network can reject fraudulent or invalid transactions being spent without knowing which is valid.
+There is some mathemagic involved with ring signatures, with the gist of it being that the Monero network can reject fraudulent or invalid transactions being spent without revealing which is valid.
 Prior to 2016, ring signatures were not mandatory on the network.
 In early 2018, the requirement was increased to seven ring signatures for each transaction, and in late 2018, it was set at 11 signatures.
+Finally, in August 2022, the mandatory ring signature requirement was bumped to 16.
 Senders used to be able to ask for more, but that was deemed unsafe, as such transactions could stand out among other transactions.

 RingCT